BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions (FAQs)

-What happens to my shares after a stock split?
+What happens to shares after a stock split?

-A reverse split consolidates multiple shares into fewer shares, increasing the share price proportionally.
+Multiple shares are consolidated into fewer shares, increasing price proportionally.

 View More